FY 2019 Funding Strategy for Research Grants

 NIMH will continue to apply National Institutes of Health (NIH) cost management guidelines when making FY 2019 grant awards.

 Non-competing continuation awards to be issued in FY 2019 will be made at the commitment level indicated on the FY 2018 Notice of Award.

 Competing Research Applications (New, Renewals, and Revisions):

 Although NIMH does not have a specific pay line, the Institute expects to support most of the applications that have an impact score up to the 10th percentile, many between the 10th and 20th percentiles, and some beyond the 20th percentile, based on factors such as the Institute’s Strategic Plan, programmatic portfolio consideration, and availability of funds.
-Overall, as in past years, we expect to support roughly three-fourths of the applications under the 20th percentile (or with comparable impact scores for non-percentiled applications).
-NIMH will support a sufficient number of applications from early stage investigators (ESIs) to ensure that their success rate is comparable to established investigators.
+Overall, as in past years, we expect to support approximately three-fourths of the applications under the 20th percentile (or with comparable impact scores for non-percentiled applications).

 Research Training and Career Development Awards:

 NIMH is committed to research training that prepares junior and early-to-midcareer scientists for careers focused on innovative multidisciplinary and interdisciplinary research in areas of program relevance.
 NIMH has determined that it is important to strike a strategic balance between building the pipeline of potential new investigators and sufficient funds to support research projects.
 We will continue to invest significant funds to train investigators in areas highly relevant to the Institute’s mission.

 The Ruth L. Kirschstein National Research Service Award postdoctoral stipend levels and tuition/fees for FY 2019 are described in NOT-OD-19-036.